 An aggregates levy is charged on most types of sand, gravel and rock.
 Both quarry operators and aggregates importers pay the levy, passing the costs on to businesses that use these products.

-The impact of environmental taxes such as climate change levy and landfill tax can be reduced by changing the way your business operates, for example by improving energy efficiency, reducing waste and avoiding unnecessary travel.
+The impact of environmental taxes such as CCL and landfill tax can be reduced by changing the way your business operates, for example by improving energy efficiency, reducing waste and avoiding unnecessary travel.
 As well as reducing environmental taxes, this will reduce your overall costs.

-Some energy-saving products qualify for enhanced capital allowances, allowing 100 per cent of the cost to be set against income in the year of purchase.
+Some energy-saving products qualify for enhanced capital allowances, allowing 100% of the cost to be set against income in the year of purchase.